The colourful Þeistareykir Geothermal Area in North Iceland

 Þeistareykir geothermal area

 Also, be very careful while visiting geothermal areas.
-In the more visited geothermal areas, you can follow paths, which are never to be strayed from.
-But Þeistareykir is off the beaten path for travellers and there are no paths in the geothermal area.
-Which makes visiting it dangerous.
+In the more visited geothermal areas, you can follow paths, that are never to be strayed from.

-I stepped on grassy areas and didn't go further than my common sense advised me.
 My mother told me when I was younger that she had seen a man accidentally stepping into a hot spring that was hidden beneath the mud.
-The skin on his foot rolled up as he got such severe burns.
-So being extra careful in geothermal areas is of the utmost importance.

-You can hear in the video how heavily it was raining during my visit
+You can hear in the video how heavily it was raining during my visit.

-On the way to Þeistareykir, I saw this beautiful sight (photo below).
 Steam was coming from the lava and moss-covered area by the road - the first sign of us being close to the geothermal area.
 There is something so mystical about seeing steam coming from the ground.

 Smoking landscape close to Þeistareykir